 WHO CANNOT APPLY

-- Graduate or undergraduate students matriculating in a fine art and/or photography degree program at the time of application submission.
+- Graduate or undergraduate students matriculated in a fine art and/or photography degree program at the time of application submission.

 The Fellowships selected are based exclusively on the excellence and quality of the work submitted.
 All work will be reviewed by panelists selected from a pool of photography and photography-related professions, such as photographers, curators, critics, and collectors.
 Each year, new panelists are chosen to ensure a fresh perspective in the fellowship review process.
 En Foco’s Board of Directors will review the panel recommendations to assure the integrity of the process and formally approve the Fellowship awardees.

-The ten fellowship recipients will be notified by email.
-The recipients will each receive $500 dollars with the balance, $500 to be remitted at the fellowship recipients’ participation and completion in their exhibition.
+The ten Fellowship Recipients will be notified via email.
+The Recipients will each receive $500 dollars with the balance, $500 to be remitted at the Fellowship Recipients participation and completion in their exhibition.